vim-erlang/vim-erlang-runtime/README.md

 # Erlang runtime files for Vim

 This repository contains the indentation, syntax and ftplugin scripts which are shipped with Vim for the Erlang programming language.
+Here you can download the newest version and contribute.

 ## Table of Contents